hcnordics/hcnordics.github.io/_about/guidelines.md

 ## Attribution
 As a starting point, use of the Danish data should involve Christian Møller Dahl, Kristin Ranestad and Paul Sharp as co-authors; use of the Norwegian data should involve the same plus Hilde Sommerseth.
 However, these individuals may choose not to be co-authors or suggest others from the team who can be co-authors together with them, or instead of them.

-## Standard text for crediting
-We would like to thank the Carlsberg Foundation (project no. CF19-0225), Jan Wallanders och Tom Hedelius stiftelse (project no. P20-0030), the Research Council of Norway (project no. xxx) and the Danish National Research Council (project no. yyy) for generous research funding, without which this work would not have been possible.
-We would also like to thank partners at the Digital Cultural Heritage and Media section of the Royal Library in Copenhagen; Link-Lives at the Danish National Archives; and the Norwegian Historical Data Centre at, UiT The Arctic University of Norway for their collaboration when creating the database, their advice and their support.